-NZ shares drop after US stocks suffer worst day since 1987
+NZ shares bounce off lows after US market suffers worst day since 1987

 • Rules for coping with stock market panic amid coronavirus and oil crash

-The US decline was despite the best efforts of the US Federal Reserve which cut its fed funds rate to near zero in response to the coronavirus outbreak - the second emergency cut in two weeks.
+The US decline - its worst since the 1987 crash - was despite the best efforts of the US Federal Reserve, which cut its fed funds rate to near zero in response to the coronavirus outbreak - the second emergency cut in two weeks.

 Spooked investors flocked to US-Treasuries taking yields down 20 basis points to 0.76 per cent.